vartul-shrivastava/FCM-VSS-10122024/README.md

     ```bash
     python app.py
     ```
     This will launch FCM-VSS on your localhost.
+However, If you wish to access FCM-VSS instantly, here is the link to hosted FCM-VSS: https://vartulshrivastava.pythonanywhere.com/
+    (You can access all other features except AI inference capabilities, which will not be accessible in the web-deployed version because FCM-VSS relies on locally installed Ollama models.
+To access AI models in FCM-VSS, follow the Setup Instructions on your local machine)

 ## Usage
 Once the application is running, open your preferred web browser and navigate to the reproduced localhost link in the console to access the FCM-VSS toolkit.
 From there, you can create, visualize, simulate, and analyze your Fuzzy Cognitive Maps with ease.